amwebexpert/etoolbox/README.md

 ## Roadmap (of next features)

+- Code snippets online store with text search capabilities on keywords and programming language type
 - CSV Viewer, see this [nice wrapper for displaying CSV data in a formatted table](https://github.com/phaniteja1/react-csv-viewer/blob/master/src/CsvInterface.js)
-- Code snippets online store with text search capabilities on keywords and programming language type
 - Suggests something or add your pull request!
+- Add list of all official HTTP Server codes (REST)

 ## License